gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;hg&gt; {#config-repo-hg}

-The config repo `<hg>` material element specifies the location of your code base in a Mercural repository.
-Go supports the http and ssh for mercural.
+The config repo `<hg>` material element specifies the location of your code base in a Mercurial repository.
+Go supports the following protocols for Mercurial: http, ssh.

 ### Notes: